 - It boasts the world’s largest single dome free-flight aviary – The Birds of Eden.
 Here you can feast your eyes on more than 220 species of birds.
 Another attraction is the Monkeyland Primate Sanctuary; the world’s only multi-species, free roaming primate sanctuary located a few minutes outside of town.

-- Visit the beautifully untouched and rugged Robberg Nature Reserve where views of the Indian Ocean from the bushveld overflow with fynbos.
+- Visit the beautifully and rugged Robberg Nature Reserve where views of the Indian Ocean from the bushveld overflow with fynbos.

 - Plettenberg Bay, and its immediate surroundings, also offers some high-energy activities like bungy jumping, skydiving, boat cruises, hiking and sea kayaking.